wp-plugins/related-youtube-videos/readme.txt

 2. by using the WordPress widget "Related YouTube Videos" in any of your widget areas (multiple instances are possible).

-= System Requirements =

-In order to run this plugin you need the following components installed and enabled in your server and PHP environment:

-* PHP 5.1.2+
-* SimpleXML (usually is enabled by default anyways)
-* cURL (preferred) or fopen/fsockopen
-* OpenSSL + HTTPS wrapper (is only required if cURL is not available)
-* WordPress 3.0+

-In general you should not have to worry about these things since they're included in most web hosting packages nowadays.
-But to be sure you can download and install this plugin and then check the backend page.
-There is a "System Requirements" section that will show you exactly if you can good to go or if there is any problem.

-In case you're getting a "URL file-access is disabled in the server configuration" error you should make sure your PHP.ini file contains these two lines:

-  allow_url_include = on

-  allow_url_fopen = on

 = The Shortcode =